IMPORTANT - CHANGES FOR THE 2019

 AMERICAN COLLEGE OF ZOOLOGICAL MEDICINE (ACZM) CERTIFICATION EXAMINATION

-The American College of Zoological Medicine Board Examination will be offered October 18-19, 2018 at San Diego Zoo Safari Park, 15500 San Pasqual Valley Rd, Escondido, CA. An applicant must be a licensed veterinarian and first author on at least three refereed publications in the field of zoological medicine.
+The American College of Zoological Medicine Board Examination will be offered October 23-24, 2020 at North Carolina State University, Raleigh, NC, USA.
+An applicant must be a licensed veterinarian and first author on at least three refereed publications in the field of zoological medicine.
 Candidates may qualify with completion of a three-year ACZM-compliant residency or an ACZM-compliant graduate program.
 Candidates may also qualify via an experiential route requiring a minimum of six years post-graduate experience in zoological medicine and 2 formal ACZM mentors.

 The two-part examination consists of a qualifying examination on the first day, which includes the medicine of avian, aquatic, reptiles and amphibians, mammalian, and wildlife species.
 Candidates who pass may take the certifying examination in general zoo (birds, reptiles, and mammals), wildlife, aquatics, or zoological companion animal medicine.
 Components of the certifying exam include multiple choice, essay and slide section.
 The practical section of the exam has been discontinued.
 The distribution of points for the certifying exam is now: multiple choice (75 points), essay (140 points), and slide (85 points).
 Successful candidates for Diplomate status must pass both the qualifying and certifying examinations.

 Application materials, specific qualifications, and examination information can be found at www.ACZM.org.
-The updated suggested reading list will be available on the website January 2017.
-Please compile all required documents into a single PDF titled as "2019 ACZM Application (or Reapplication) Last name, First name".
-Completed applications must be emailed to the ACZM Secretary by March 31, 2019.
+The updated suggested reading list is available.
+Please compile all required documents into a single PDF titled as "2020 ACZM Application (or Reapplication) Last name, First name".
+Completed applications must be emailed to the ACZM Secretary by March 31, 2020.

 Job Task Analysis as It Relates to Future ACZM Examinations